dubocanin/dmd-pod-numerical-data-matlab/readme.txt

 		1. script for extraction of desired variables from .csv files
 		2. extracted variables are later saved in "data" folder

-pod - sripts and functions for performing the POD analysis
+pod - scripts and functions for performing the POD analysis
 		1. in a script POD_analysis saving of figures is commented out, adjust the file saving location as per need
 		2. for increased number of modes, the reconstruction can